Revenue Infrastructure

 Finance Directors, Heads of Legal Operations, and Managing Partners at firms where revenue infrastructure has not kept pace with the complexity of the client base it is meant to serve.

-Firms carrying collections backlogs that have become normalised.
+Firms carrying collection backlogs that have become normalised.
 Firms where invoice rejection rates are a recurring topic in finance meetings but the root cause has never been formally examined.
-Firms where e-billing platform governance is concentrated in one or two individuals and nobody has mapped what happens if they leave.
-Firms where external rate management is handled informally and the commercial consequences of that informality are beginning to show.
+Firms where e-billing platform governance is concentrated in one or two individuals, and nobody has mapped what happens if they leave.
+Firms where external rate management is handled informally, and the commercial consequences of that informality are beginning to show.

 If the gap between work delivered and revenue collected is wider than it should be, the infrastructure underneath it is where the answer lies.